 The Office of Disease Prevention and Health Promotion explains any caffeine intake “[greater than] 400 mg/day” is considered excessive.
 High amounts can cause “uneven heart rhythm, [increased] blood pressure, headaches, nervousness or dizziness,” warns the FDA.
 Other potential effects to take into consideration are dehydration and dependence.

 Our research and experience shows a definite connection between simple issues, like side effects, and lesser chances of long-term success.
 If Thermofuel really does come with potential adverse reactions, the dieter may want to look around for a substitute.

-Thermofuel was quite the interesting supplement.
-We like that NutraBio Labs has an “A+” BBB rating and the company has been around for nearly 20 years, but we can’t recommend a product with strong potential for side effects.
+Well now, Thermofuel was quite the interesting supplement.
+We like that NutraBio Labs has an “A+” BBB rating and the company has been around for nearly 20 years, but have reservations about a product with strong potential for side effects.
 We’re also concerned that it is suggested the dieter continue for three months to see the best results.
 That’s far too long at that caffeine level.

 If you’re ready to start down the path to weight-loss, we suggest a product that offers proven effects via clinically researched ingredients, with no reported side effects.

-Among the best products we’ve reviewed in 2015 is one called Leptigen.
+Among the best products we’ve seen in 20l6 is one called Leptigen.
 The supplement contains four ingredients packed in a proprietary blend with clinical support showing it helps spark metabolism and boost fat loss.
 There is absolutely no talk of harmful side effects, but we did find dieters reporting seeing amazing results.